 in polite yes-no questions… it is quite common in RP but not in any North American variety to use… a high level prenuclear stretch and a falling-rising nucleus (Intonational Phonology, 1st edition, 1996, p.
 122)

-However, you may be unaware of this pattern if you’ve learned about intonation from British RP-based textbooks.
-The official story on RP was that polite YNQs should be said with a high level prenuclear stretch followed by a nuclear low rise.
+However, you may be unaware of this pattern if you’ve learned about intonation from British RP-based textbooks, which describe the intonation of now old-fashioned RP.
+The main pattern for polite YNQs in old RP was a high level prenuclear stretch followed by a nuclear low rise.
 This was called the ‘Low Bounce’ by O’Connor & Arnold in their classic Intonation of Colloquial English (2nd edition, 1973).
 Here it is, in examples from the accompanying cassette tape.
 (I’m old enough to have been taught by the authors; if I’m not mistaken, the first speaker is ‘Doc’ O’Connor and the second is Gordon Arnold.)

 |Did you see O/thello on television last night?

 Have you |thought any more about /getting a set?